Immigrant health care in the United States: Quality of care

 Studies on immigrant health care more commonly focus on accessibility, compared to quality.
 Collected data indicates lower levels of heart disease, arthritis, depression, hypertension, asthma, and cancer among immigrants than U.S.-born citizens.
 Speculation behind this phenomenon looks towards the fact that the immigrant population is generally younger than the native-born population as a whole; others believe that these medical conditions simply have not yet been detected given immigrants' lower rates of health coverage.

+While aggregate health data may suggest immigrants experience lower rates of certain conditions, this likely reflects under-diagnosis rather than true health advantages.
+Research found that unawareness of cardiovascular disease risk factors tends to be higher among foreign-born participants than among US-born participants, and that after adjusting for demographic factors and access to health care, foreign-born participants are more likely to be unaware of their hypertension and overweight.
+With this lack of awareness immigrants may be less likely to seek treatment and modify their behavior to prevent negative cardiovascular outcomes.
+This diagnostic gap is worsened by structural barriers to care as without the right to federally funded health insurance, undocumented immigrants face significant difficulties accessing primary care or specialty services, making the emergency department the only point of access in the U.S. healthcare system obligated to provide them care, a setting not designed to manage chronic conditions.

 A literature review by Kathryn Derose, Jose Escarce, and Nicole Lurie indicates that immigrant health outcomes appear to worsen as levels of acculturation increase.
 This may be attributable to a combination of personal behavioral changes and systemic factors, the latter of which includes disparate deliveries of medical care and public health services such as immunizations.
 Uninsured immigrants typically seek outpatient care from public clinics or community health centers.
 Such services tend to perform more poorly in rural areas.

 Research also demonstrates that immigration status is strongly correlated with the perception of being targets of discrimination by health care providers.
 Foreign-born Asians and Latinos reported higher frequencies of discriminatory experiences compared to their US-born counterparts.
 Undocumented Latino immigrants also reported more negative experiences overall.
 Undocumented patients are less likely receive regular, scheduling for life-saving treatments such as dialysis, despite the higher efficacy of scheduled treatments compared to emergency-only.
 Overall, immigrants report more displeasure with their health care experiences than US-born patients do.